svenkreiss/svenkreiss.github.io/content/data-center-bazaar.md

 Every compute node runs a `dockbroker`. `dockbroker`s advertise their existance to other brokers.
 Clients can ask "Who else do you know?" to discover other brokers to get alternative offers.
 Brokers create offers and handle the scheduling of jobs.
 Nodes that have data locally available or already cached part of the Docker image (a `slice`) are cheaper and therefore preferred.
 Estimated time to completion includes the estimated run times for jobs already in the queue.

-Brokers can build reputation of clients when their estimated run times and required resources match the job description the offer was based on.

 ### Clients pick Brokers

 Generally, clients pick the cheapest broker.
 However, the estimated time for completion might be valuable.
 For a compute node, the value of time is linear as the price of keeping the machine running on a cloud provider is a fixed cost by the hour.
 The "pain" of waiting for a job to complete could increase quadratic or exponentially which will define a sweet spot for when it is appropriate to "pay more" for a faster compute node.

-Clients can build reputation in dockbrokers when they deliver on time.

 ## Use Cases